wachaon/wes/docs/README.en.md

 # *wes* issues that we can't solve

 -   `WScript.Quit` cannot abort the program and does not return an error code
--   Asynchronous processing such as `setTimeout` and `Promise` is not possible
+-   Asynchronous processing does not work properly
 -   You cannot use the *event prefix* of the second argument of `WScript.CreateObject`

 # download